COVID-19: Kerala Governor asks varsities to postpone exams | Education

 ''However, in the state, SSLC and Plus-two examinations are being conducted.
 Various universities are going ahead with their exam schedule,'' he said.

-Parents and students were anxious as the second wave of the COVID-19 pandemic is spreading fast, he said and urged the government to seriously consider the matter.
+Parents and students were anxious as the second wave of COVID-19 pandemics spreading fast, he said and urged the government to seriously consider the matter.

 Meanwhile, the APJ Abdul Kalam Technological University here informed students that all its scheduled exams have been postponed.